-The process begins by calculating per-sample statistics for the classical and the quantum probability distributions $p_c, p_q \in \Delta^{K-1} \subset \mathbb{R}^K$ produced by the classical backbone and the quantum circuit, respectively.
+The process begins by calculating per-sample statistics for the classical and quantum probability distributions, denoted $p_c, p_q \in \Delta^{K-1} \subset \mathbb{R}^K$, which are produced by the classical backbone and the quantum circuit, respectively.
 For each modality, the algorithm computes the standard deviation $\sigma$ ($\sigma_c, \sigma_q$) to measure the spread of the distribution, the maximum probability $p^{\max}$ ($p_c^{\max}, p_q^{\max}$) to capture the peak prediction confidence, and the kurtosis $\kappa$ ($\kappa_c, \kappa_q$) to quantify the sharpness or dominance of the predicted class.
-These features provide a numerical representation of how certain each model is about its respective decision.
+These features provide a robust numerical representation of how certain each model is regarding its respective decision.
 To assess the consensus between the two models, the algorithm computes a cross-model agreement metric $\rho_{cq}$.
 Both distributions are mean-centered to produce $\tilde{p}_c$ and $\tilde{p}_q$, and their cosine similarity is calculated.
-This metric identifies whether the models are converging on a similar class ranking or providing conflicting signals, which is a critical indicator for the fusion logic.
-A value close to $1$ indicates strong agreement, $0$ implies independence, and negative values suggest disagreement between the two distributions.
+This metric identifies whether the models are converging on a similar class ranking or providing conflicting signals, serving as a critical indicator for the fusion logic.
+A value approaching $1$ indicates strong agreement, $0$ implies independence, and negative values suggest disagreement between the two distributions.

-These seven statistical features, three characterizing the classical backbone, three characterizing the quantum circuit, and one cross-model agreement metric, are concatenated into a single feature vector $\mathbf{f} \in \mathbb{R}^7$.
-This representation jointly captures the internal predictive certainty of each model as well as their mutual alignment.
+These seven statistical features, three characterizing the classical backbone, three characterizing the quantum circuit, and one representing the cross-model agreement metric, are concatenated into a single feature vector $\mathbf{f} \in \mathbb{R}^7$.
+This unified representation jointly captures the internal predictive certainty of each model alongside their mutual alignment.

-The feature vector $\mathbf{f}$ is processed by an MLP $g_\theta$ with depth $L=3$ and hidden width $H=128$.
-The network employs $\mathrm{LeakyReLU}$ activations to preserve gradient flow, along with $\mathrm{BatchNorm1d}$ layers to enhance numerical stability during training.
+The feature vector $\mathbf{f}$ is subsequently processed by an MLP $g_\theta$ featuring a depth of $L=3$ and a hidden width of $H=128$.
+The network employs $\mathrm{LeakyReLU}$ activations to preserve gradient flow, in conjunction with $\mathrm{BatchNorm1d}$ layers to enhance numerical stability during training.
 The final layer applies a sigmoid activation, constraining the output to the interval $[0,1]$ and yielding the adaptive fusion coefficient $\alpha$.
 The architecture of the dynamic weighting MLP is illustrated in Fig.~\ref{fig:mlp-fusion}.